OxideUK/S2HOC-Mod-Localization-DB/README.md

 6. Go to the Packer tab, click 'Pack', and add the contents of your Merged folder
 7. Your finished localization will be in ModOutput/Pak

+If you are familiar with GitHub, you can clone the repository to skip downloading the files seperately.

 If you require a version without Real Weapon Names, you can use the files in Vanilla Localization rather than those in Base Localization.

 ## Naming Localization Files